The Effects of Attic Condensation in Your Home

 So your attic gets a little bit of moisture in it, no big deal right?
 Well, moisture and wood aren’t the best of friends and over the years when your trusses, sheathing, and other sections of the roof keep getting exposed to water, they are eventually going to lose stability.

 If you suspect there is any condensation in your attic or would just like an attic inspection, contact your local insulation company.
-A field rep can easily go into the attic space and inspect for any condensation or what appears to be leaks.
+A field rep can easily go into the attic space and inspect for any condensation or what appears to leak.
 If the outside temperatures are still bitterly cold, you’ll be able to notice that a layer of frost may still be visible from inside the attic, underneath the roof sheathing.

 You don’t even need to go into the cold attic to know if there’s a problem with heat loss, condensation, and other related issues.
-When heat rises into the attic, it melts the snow near the top of the roof.
+When the heat rises into the attic, it melts the snow near the top of the roof.
 That snow melts and runs down the roof, but refreezes when it gets to the edges.
 If you have ice dams or an excessive amount of icicles hanging from your roof, there is likely a condensation problem in the attic.

-Call Snap Construction for an Inspection and Repairs
+Call Snap Construction for an inspection and repairs

-We can safely remove ice dams from your home if they have formed and we can also identify the root cause of your attic condensation.
+Snap Construction can safely remove ice dams from your home if they have formed and we can also identify the root cause of your attic condensation.
 Whether you need an insulation upgrade or ice dam removal, we are here to help.
 We recommend addressing any of these concerns as soon as possible.
 As the temperatures warm up, it can cause excessive melting which can cause damage to both the interior and exterior of your home.